 - Create an application.
-On the Production Keys tab of your application, click Generate Keys.
+On the My Subscriptions tab for your application, click Generate Keys.

 Get the consumer key and consumer secret and create a command to call the token API.

-You can simply select the relevant grant types.
+You can simply click the cURL button and select the relevant grant type.

 Get the token by calling the token API.

-Make sure you include a random scope in the request which can be any suitable value for a name of the scope.
+Make sure you include a random scope in the request.

 Along with the token, you receive a response from the server similar to the one below.